MAEd - Course Descriptions

 Candidates examine and learn the methods and techniques employed in education research.
 Emphasis is placed on understanding the research literature, which forms the basis of professional education.
 Course includes considerable study of qualitative methods, and emphasizes selected statistical methods used as tools in research, data analysis, and the field of educational tests and measurement.

 EDUC 621 - Collaboration with Communities, Families, and School Personnel (2)

 Course designed to develop specific professional skills to facilitate effective communication and collaboration with families, school personnel, and representatives of community agencies who are involved in the development, implementation, and monitoring of appropriate programs for school-age learners.
-Offered in Winter session.
+Offered in January Term.

 EDUC 625 – Creating a Culture of Evidence-based Learning (2)

 Candidates will develop competence in constructing and employing valid and reliable assessments of student achievement at the classroom level; candidates will develop and implement an impact study during the supervised teaching semester that utilizes the strategies of action-based research.